cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

 Where is the CDAP CLI (Command Line Interface)?
 -----------------------------------------------
-If you've installed the ``cdap-cli`` RPM or Deb, it's located under ``/opt/cdap/cli/bin``.
+If you've installed the ``cdap-cli`` RPM or DEB, it's located under ``/opt/cdap/cli/bin``.
-You can add this location to your PATH to prevent the need for specifying the entire script every time.
+If you have installed CDAP manually (without using Cloudera Manager or Apache Ambari), you can add this location to your PATH to prevent the need for specifying the entire script every time.

 **Note:** These commands will list the contents of the package ``cdap-cli``, once it has been installed::